 The number of google searches for the term resilience have doubled over the last decade and there is an ever increasing body of literature attesting to the importance of resilience for nurses and nursing students.
 However, despite the many references to the role of educators in teaching resilience, there is scarce attention to the idea of nurse educators actually being resilient.
 I find this intriguing as nurse educators deal with multiple and competing challenges every day, and resilience is fundamental to their success.

 Teaching is emotional labour; educators care deeply about students who are struggling academically or clinically, not attending or participating, and/or who have personal issues that are impacting on their career aspirations.
 Tensions exist between a commitment to teaching quality and increasing pressures to be more ‘efficient’ by replacing (rather than augmenting) face-to face classes and blended delivery with online and self-directed learning.
 Although educators value educational outcomes, ‘student satisfaction’ and ‘progression rates’ are the metrics used by a number of universities to judge teaching effectiveness – an issue that creates an uneasy dissonance for many.
-Innovative, pedagogically sound, and clinically relevant curricula are sometimes undermined by those who prefer to simply ‘tick boxes’.
+Innovative, pedagogically sound, and clinically relevant curricula are sometimes undermined by people who prefer to simply ‘tick boxes’.
 Added to these pressures academics are also besieged by the unrelenting mantra … ‘publish or perish’, and to not do so can be career limiting.
-Consequently, I know very few nurse educators who work less than 40 hours a week with the majority working upwards of 50-60 hours.
+Consequently, I know very few nurse educators who work less than 40 hours a week with the majority working upwards of 50-60-70 hours.

 Clinical educators, employed by both universities and clinical organisations, also encounter a range of complex challenges.
 Too often there is a lack of clarity about roles, educational requirements, expectations and career pathways.
 Inadequate preparation, support and valuing of the role of educators is also common (Sayer, DiGiacomo & Davidson, 2011).
 Clinical facilitators are frequently employed on a casual or sessional basis which undermines their job security; and hospital-based educators often have to contend with erosion of education budgets and resulting staffing shortages.

 Despite the stressful and challenging nature of the work, the majority of nurse educators remain passionate about teaching and secure in the knowledge that they are making a real difference, both to students and to healthcare more broadly.
 I’ve been an academic for over a decade and a hospital-based nurse educator before that.
 I have always believed that these roles are a privilege.
-I have remained resilient, flexible and adaptable (well … most of the time at least), and I’ve become pretty good at finding strategies to overcome the challenges I’ve encountered.
+I have remained resilient, flexible and adaptable (well … most of the time…), and I’ve become pretty good at finding strategies to overcome the challenges I’ve encountered.
 However, I could not have done this without the friendship, encouragement, support and collegiality of the many inspirational friends, fellow educators and kindred spirits that I have met along the way: